Jose Herrera Player Props: Diamondbacks vs. Rockies

 Jose Herrera At The Plate

-- Herrera has driven in a run in five games this year (26.3%), including one multiple-RBI game.
+- Herrera has reached base via a hit in eight games this year (of 19 played), and had multiple hits in four of those games.

+- He has not hit a home run in his 19 games this year.

+- In five games this year, Herrera has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.